Ethical Sponsorship

 At Clifford Chance we believe everyone is entitled to the same equality of opportunity and experience.
 Each of us can face a range of personal, work and societal pressures that can impact our mental health and wellbeing.
 We realise that working in a law firm can be a demanding environment.
 Our wellbeing agenda aims to ensure our people are able to recognise and appreciate the importance of maintaining good mental health and in building their resilience and ability to operate healthily and successfully.
 Promoting a healthy lifestyle is another focus.
 We support our people in making healthier choices and encourage them to view exercise as social activity.

-The wellbeing of our prospective clerks and graduates is a priority for Corrs.
-By adhering to these guidelines, we aim to provide a fair and positive experience for all students involved in our recruitment process and world-class clerkship and graduate programs.
+Corrs is a proud signatory to the Law Institute of Victoria’s Seasonal Clerkship Guidelines and recognises the benefits of these guidelines when recruiting our future lawyers.
+The wellbeing of our prospective clerks and graduates is very important and we take our obligations in that regard very seriously.
+By adhering to these guidelines, we aim to provide a fair and positive experience for all students involved in our recruitment process and clerkship and graduate programs.

 • In everything we do we live by the firm’s values: Be Supportive (we are compassionate and inclusive, valuing diversity and acting thoughtfully); Be Collaborative (we are proactive, passionate team players, investing in our relationships)); Be Bold (we are fearless and inquisitive, challenging ourselves to think big and find creative new solutions); Be Exceptional (we are strategic and driven, exceeding standards and expectations).